 lesscss and move it into your theme folder.

-Into it place the file less.js and all the less files you may need to use, like browser reset, and the main stylesheet you are going to use.
+In it copy and paste the file less.js and all the less files you may need to use, like browser reset, modules, and the main stylesheet you are going to use, the file

 Loading the juice

-Next step is to load the goodness into the
+Next step is to load all we need into the

 Done that you are ready to go.
 Open the file